 Americans have naturally deodorized their refrigerators for years using ubiquitous boxes of baking soda.
 Of course, cooks also keep a box in their cupboards for baking purposes.
 But big fans know there's much more to this 100-percent natural powder.
 In other words: How do we love baking soda?
 Let us count the ways.

-Before we start examining 55 ways to use baking soda, however, let me fill you in on the three forms in which you can use baking soda.
+Before we start examining 55 ways to use baking soda, however, here are the three forms in which you can use baking soda.

 Now let's get down to it.

 Skip the wire brush and use the slightly alkaline paste to neutralize corrosion built up on battery terminals.
 After reconnecting the clamps to the terminals, wipe them with petroleum jelly to prevent future corrosion.

 2. Make Everything Sparkle